So, you have a brand new pair of Chacos – you paid top dollar for these sandals as they’re something you’ve always wanted to have.

-If you’ve been searching online about how to quickly break in your Chacos – and you probably have, since you’re here – there’s a pretty good chance you’ve seen people recommending other people to put their sandals into an oven.
+If you’ve been searching online about how to break in your Chacos quickly – and you probably have, since you’re here – there’s a good chance you’ve seen people recommending others to put their sandals into an oven.

 According to these individuals, leaving a pair of Chacos in an oven for a couple of minutes can soften up the footbeds of these sandals and force them to conform to the owner’s feet sooner than they usually would.

-Doing something like this could cause you to end up with a pair of broken Chaco sandals that you won’t be able to wear at all.
+Doing something like this could cause you to end up with a pair of broken Chaco sandals that you won’t be able to wear.
 Don’t throw your money away!

-While you should definitely avoid putting your Chacos into an oven, there is one other trick that’s completely safe and that you can do – stretching their straps with the help of water.
-To soften the straps, you will have to stretch them out, and that’s something you can do by getting them really wet as soon as possible.
+While you should avoid putting your Chacos into an oven, one other trick that’s completely safe and that you can do – stretching the straps with the help of water.
+To soften the straps, you will have to stretch them out, which you can do by getting them wet as soon as possible.

-Do this by purposefully walking through crashing waves at the beach or through forest creeks whenever you can.
-And if you’re still unable to leave your home at the moment, simply use a garden hose on your sandals or wear them whenever you’re taking a shower.
+Do this by purposefully walking through crashing waves at the beach or forest creeks whenever possible.
+And if you’re still unable to leave your home at the moment, simply use a garden hose on your sandals or wear them when you shower.

 If your Chacos are uncomfortable even after a couple of weeks, it might be a good idea to go with some other hiking sandals.
 Check out my Teva vs Chaco sandals comparison.
-And if you come to the conclusion that hiking sandals aren’t for you after all, check out my post on the best hiking shoes.
+And if you conclude that hiking sandals aren’t for you, after all, check out my post on the best hiking shoes.

 With Chaco sandals, one needs to be patient – that much is sure.
 It takes a couple of weeks for them to be appropriately broken in.